angristan/palette/doc/blog/README.md

 ![](https://shabal.in/visuals/kmeans/left.gif)

-*The centroids are chosen to be the 4 points of the left, and then they are recomputed trough each iteration.*
+*The centroids are chosen to be the 4 points of the left, and then they are recomputed through each iteration.*

 ![](https://stanford.edu/~cpiech/cs221/img/kmeansViz.png)